ensemble-performance

 Why Use Recordings When Practicing Low Brass Excerpts?

 - Interpretation Ideas – No two players interpret an excerpt identically.
 By comparing multiple performances, you can decide which phrasing choices resonate with you and then develop your own artistic voice.
 The bass trombone part in Berlioz’s Hungarian March, for instance, can be played with a bright, aggressive edge or with a more rounded, legato approach.
-Recordings help you discover options.
+Recordings help you discover options you might never have considered.
+Listening to three different recordings of the same excerpt—say, the tuba solo from Mussorgsky’s Great Gate of Kiev—will reveal vastly different approaches to tempo, crescendo shape, and final note length.

 How to Effectively Use Recordings in Your Practice